 I had decided I was going to go, by myself, to Africa for three months.
 I found an organization who needed support and would host me, and after saving another 6-7 grand (flights/shopping/safari/souvenirs) I set off to Namibia in January of 2006 to volunteer in an AIDS orphanage.

 It changed my life.
 It was my first glimpse of poverty and people in real need.
 This was the true definition of Ghetto.
 We commuted into the small community of Katatura in the capital of Windhoek daily and it was terrible and beautiful at the same time.
 But the children…. the children were captivating.
-They loved life dispite what they were going through, yes they didn’t know any different, but they found joy in the day to day regardless.
+They loved life despite what they were going through, yes they didn’t know any different, but they found joy in the day-to-day regardless.
 My first tattoo was a line from a poem I wrote when I got home to commemorate my time there and the children I fell in love with.
-It’s written in Afrikaans and translated says “who my love dares”… and to me it means if you love something or someone you should do whatever it takes for them.
+It’s written in Afrikaans and translated says “who my love dares”… and to me it means if you love something or someone you should do whatever it takes to boldly show it.